 It’s me!
 In 8th grade, I wrote a letter in my English class addressed to my 5-years-later senior high school self.
 Our teacher really did mail our sealed letters home at the end of 12th grade.
 It was short, sweet, and quite accurate.
-I hoped for “good friends,” an “ivy league school” (apparently an elitist college brand mattered to me in middle school), and “even better handwriting.”
+I hoped for “good friends,” an “ivy league school” (apparently a college brand mattered quite a bit in middle school), and “even better handwriting.”
 My dreams came true.

 I’m a senior again, albeit in college.
 I’m sitting in Cafe Kubal (thinking of how Boreal has opened 2 new locations since I’ve left Switzerland), hiding from the hail, and humming along to their playlist of nostalgic songs I’d listened to in the early years of high school (like this, this and this).
 Exactly 1 year ago today, I was landing in Geneva for — a cliché lack of words — the most humbling, beautiful, and rewarding time of my life.

-In tune with some other bloggers writing reflective après-abroad posts, this is another one.
+In tune with the spring 2016 bloggers writing reflective après-abroad posts, this is another one.
 If you’re thinking about living across the ocean in the next week, few months, or a few years — here’s what I would write in a letter to myself based on what I’ve learned:

 - This is what it means to be living your own life vicariously.
 Forget scrolling through Instagram on @travelandleisure, comparing your destinations, and spending time idealizing rather than doing.
 It’s okay that everything seems out of control at times – balancing going to class daily at 9am, choosing where and with whom you’re flying with for the few weekends that you’re free, and deciding which type of ravioli to cook for dinner.
 Slow down; intentionally take a deep breath (summer yoga and winter barre really helped me understand the importance of breathing.)
 Nobody really knows you if you trip on the folded carpet on the way into the grocery store, nobody really cares where you worked last summer, and only you know how uncomfortable you were when you woke up from an accidental nap on a solo-trip to Lugano to assess the situation of having two middle-aged men sitting across from you (reassured: Switzerland is incredibly safe).
 While abroad you often forget in the moment that indeed, you are living the best part of your life.
 Believe it.
 Cherish it.
 It’s a gift.
 Don’t think of it as being hedonistic — remind yourself how lucky you are to have scattered pieces of your ‘self’ on the Alps, the 40+ train rides, and fluffy cheap croissants to connect with others and your future.